momahdi/momahdi.github.io/index.md

 - Dec 2020
 <br>This project was a created by 2 people.
 It's a chat application that includes a quiz that can be taken simultaneous by all members in a chatroom.
 At start a user is presented with choosing name and room name to join.
 <br>Later when in the chatroom any user can initiate the quiz by writing "/quiz" in the chat and the quiz will start for all memebers in the room.
+It's also possible to switch rooms with the command "/join room name" by typing it in the chat.
 <br>And lastly when submitting the quiz it will automatically be corrected and the result will be presented.
-<br>It's also possible to switch rooms with the command "/join room name" by typing it in the chat..
 <br>Written in:
 <br>-Spring Framework
 <br>-STOMP